Nelson Velazquez Preview, Player Props: Royals vs. Red Sox

-On Saturday, Nelson Velazquez (.222 on-base percentage in past 10 games, 64 points below season-long percentage) and the Kansas City Royals play the Boston Red Sox, whose starting pitcher will be Tanner Houck.
-First pitch is at 7:10 PM ET.
+The Kansas City Royals and Nelson Velazquez (.471 slugging percentage over his past 10 games, including two homers), take on starting pitcher Chris Sale and the Boston Red Sox at Kauffman Stadium, Sunday at 2:10 PM ET.

-He collected two extra-base hits in his most recent appearance (2-for-5 with a double, a home run and two RBI) against the Red Sox.
+In his last appearance, he strung together two hits (going 2-for-4 with a double and two RBI) against the Red Sox.

 Nelson Velazquez Game Info & Props vs. the Red Sox